 Peripheral Arterial Disease

-Peripheral Arterial Disease happens when there is a narrowing of the blood vessels outside of your heart.
+Peripheral Arterial Disease occurs when there's a narrowing of the blood vessels outside of your heart.
 This happens when plaque, a substance made up of fat and cholesterol, builds up on the walls of the arteries that supply blood to the arms and legs.
-The plaque causes the arteries to narrow or become blocked.
-This can reduce or stop blood flow, usually to the legs, causing them to hurt or feel numb.
+This plaque causes arteries to narrow or become blocked.
+This can reduce or stop blood flow, usually to the legs, causing pain or numbness.
 If severe enough, blocked blood flow can cause tissue death.
-If this condition is left untreated, a foot or leg may need to be amputated.
+If left untreated, a foot or leg may need to be amputated.

 - Pain, weakness, numbness or cramping in muscles due to decreased blood flow